Creating an Approval Process for Apps, Extensions, Websites, and Other Digital Resources – Digital Promise

 • In what ways does the app give students the ability to learn at their own pace?

-• Are there built-in supports for students with differing abilities and English language learners?
+• Are there built-in supports for English language learners and students with differing abilities?
 Does this app support them, or does it alienate them?
+Do you provide opportunities for diverse learner experts to vet the resources?

 • Appropriateness – Which grade levels and content areas would most benefit from the app?
 Will it only benefit one grade, subject, or concept within it?
 Or does it have a bigger impact?